rahulgopinath/rahulgopinath.github.io/_posts/2018-09-05-top-down-parsing.markdown

 ---
 published: true
-title: How hard is parsing a context-free language?
-LL(k) - recursive descent parsing by hand
+title: How hard is parsing a context-free language? - recursive descent parsing by hand
 layout: post
 comments: true
 tags: parsing
 ---

 How hard is parsing a context-free language?
-In this post, I will try to provide an overview of one of the simplest parsing techniques of all -- LL(k).
+In this post, I will try to provide an overview of one of the simplest parsing techniques of all -- recusrive descent parsing by hand.

 This type of parsing uses mutually recursive procedures to parse a subset of context-free languages using a top-down approach.
 Hence, this kind of parsing is also called a top-down recursive descent